radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 eagerness-to-learn and motivation who have never been to a code academy or a university.

-Out of the Culture Amp juniors I mentioned before, two fit this bill: Namibia and Julie.
+Out of the Culture Amp juniors I mentioned before, three fit this bill: Rayma, Namibia and Julie.
 While they haven't gone through intensive coding schools or universities, they still bring to Culture Amp a great set of skills that they've built up themselves.
 Their ability to learn on their own far exceeds those who have been classically taught, because they haven't had that support net.

-We interviewed a bunch of other people who fit this bill and while we didn't place them at Culture Amp this round, they would make great juniors to hire in the future, or for other Ruby companies.
+Their tenacity for problem-solving and battling through things they don't know is inspiring.

 The people who come from coding academies, universities and who are self- taught are the future brilliant developers of this community and we all must